 Candidates will be contacted to complete an online application.
-Applications must be submitted in English by 3 March 2022 and include the following documents:
+Applications must be submitted in English by 10 May 2022 and include the following documents:

-- (a) Application form; - (b) Detailed curriculum vitae; - (c) Letter of motivation stating the following: how the applicant contributes to policy design and implementation in the areas of trade, investment, finance and technology; how the course will contribute to enhancing his or her professional and personal development; and why the applicant feels he or she should be chosen to attend this course; - (d) Short essay answering question 1 and one of the other two questions in the course syllabus outline relevant to his or her national context (no more than 250 words per question).
+- (a) Application form; - (b) Detailed curriculum vitae; - (c) Letter of motivation stating the following: how the applicant contributes to policy design and implementation in the areas of trade, investment, finance, development and technology; how the course will contribute to enhancing her or his professional and personal development; and why the applicant feels he or she should be chosen to attend this course; - (d) Short essay answering question 1 and one of the other two questions in the course syllabus outline relevant to her or his national context (no more than 250 words per question).